pensopay/pensopay-php/README.md

 Create and manage your Payments

-For more information, please visit [https://help.pensopay.com/hc/da](https://help.pensopay.com/hc/da).
+For more information, please visit [https://pensopay.com](https://pensopay.com).

 ## Installation & Usage

 ### Requirements

-PHP >= 8.1
+PHP 8.1 and later.

 ### Composer